phil294/tkbash/README.md

 - Entire functionality of Tk available if desired via `--tkcommand`
 - Configure multiple GUIs that access each other

 This repository is fairly new.
 If you experience any issues, please open an issue above or contact eochgls@web.de.
+Commits welcome.

 Snapshot of `tkbash --help`: